-The Phaser effect is similar to Flanging but has a different, and often more subtle, character because it uses a specific type of filtering called an allpass filter to accomplish its effect instead of delays.
+The Phaser effect is similar to Flanging but has a different, and often more subtle, character because it uses a specific type of filtering called an allpass filter instead of delays to accomplish its effect.

-- 1 Assuming that Audition is open and the FemaleChoir.way file is loaded, click the right arrow of the current effect's insert, and choose Modulation > Phaser to replace the Chorus/Flanger effect.
-Play the file. - 2 Phasing tends to be most effective when processing the midrange.
-Change the Upper Freq to around 2000Hz. - 3 As with Flanging, you can offset the modulation for the left and right channels.
-The farther you move the Phase Difference away from the center (0) position, the greater the stereo effect.
-Leave it at 180 for now. - 4 Moving Feedback off center to more positive values increases the phaser's sharpness, producing a "whistling" sound.
+- 1 Assuming that Audition is open and the FemaleChoir.way file is loaded, click the current effect insert's right arrow, and choose Modulation > Phaser to replace the Chorus/Flanger effect.
+Play the file. - 2 Phasing tends to be most effective when you're processing the midrange, so change the Upper Freq to around 2000Hz. - Move the Phase Difference away from the center (0) position to widen the stereo image (as with Flanging, you can offset the modulation for the left and right channels).
+Leave this parameter at 180 for now. - 4 Moving Feedback off-center to more positive values increases the phaser's sharpness, producing a "whistling" sound.
 More negative values produce a subtler, "hollower" sound.
 Leave it at 0. - 5 Vary the Mod Rate slider.
 Note how at faster settings the effect is almost like vibrato.
-Return it to 0.25Hz before proceeding. - 6 The remaining parameters set the degree of "drama" in the phased sound: - More Stages produces a more profound effect. - Intensity determines how much phase-shifting the Phaser applies (you'll typically want this above 90 unless you prefer a more "static" sound). - Depth sets the lower frequency limit that Modulation attains.
-This complements the Upper Frequency parameter, which is the highest frequency that Modulation attains. - Mix sets the blend of wet and dry sounds.
+Return it to 0.25Hz before proceeding. - 6 Experiment with the remaining parameters to set the degree of "drama" in the phased sound: - More Stages produces a more profound effect. - Intensity determines how much phase-shifting the Phaser applies (you'll typically want this above 90 unless you prefer a more "static" sound). - Depth sets the lower frequency limit that Modulation attains.
+This complements the Upper Frequency parameter, which is the highest frequency that Modulation attains.

+- Mix sets the blend of wet and dry sounds.
 A 50% value produces the maximum phasing effect by mixing dry and wet signals in equal proportion.
-Moving the value toward 0 increases the proportion of dry signal to wet signal, whereas moving the value toward 100 increases the proportion of wet signal to dry signal.
+Moving the value toward 0 increases the proportion of dry signal to wet signal, whereas moving the value toward 100 increases the proportion of wet signal to dry signal. - 7 Load the Phaser's various presets to hear the different types of effects it can provide.